 For instance, Peter Smith bought a local franchise of Pizza Hut.
 As franchisees are registered as LLCs or corporations, therefore you will form a franchise under ABC Business LLC or XYZ corporation.

-However, you want your state to know that you are “doing business as” the franchise you joined you will file your DBA “Pizza Hut”.
+However, if you want your state to know that you are “doing business as” the franchise you joined you will file your DBA “Pizza Hut”.

 Do Legal Entities Must Require a DBA?

-Unlike the general partnership or sole proprietorships, the above-mentioned businesses are already legally registered entities and have filed business names with the state.
+Unlike general partnership or sole proprietorships, the above-mentioned businesses are already legally registered entities and have filed business names with the state.
 So, there is no legal obligation on such entities to file a DBA.

 However, these entities still have the option to register a DBA name for branding, rebranding, or franchising purposes.
 This would allow such businesses to operate under a different name than the name on their state incorporation documents.